Thames (production company)

-Thames is a British television production company that was established on 1 January 2012.
-The name Thames was revived from Thames Television after being inactive for nearly nine years.
+Thames was a British television production company that was established on 1 January 2012.
+The name Thames was revived from Thames Television after being inactive for nearly six years.

 On 23 November 2011, it was announced that Talkback Thames would split into four separate production companies, which are Boundless, Retort, Talkback and Thames.

+On 16 September 2024, it was announced that Thames would be merged with Talkback again to revive Talkback Thames.
+The merger was completed on 1 January 2025, with all of the company's productions being produced under the Talkback Thames name.